rajeshrinet/pystokes/pystokes/README.md

 ## PyStokes: Library to compute stokes flows around active colloids

-### Installation:
-```
-python setup.py install

-```
 In this library, we simulate the motion of spherical active colloids and compute external flow field produced by them.
 The activity of the colloids is represented by a slip velocity on their surface.
 Eq.
 (15a) of the [paper](https://arxiv.org/pdf/1603.05735.pdf) gives the expression for the fluid flow, while Eq.
 (23) gives the expression for the rigid body motion.
 These are given in terms of a sum over all the irreducible (lσ) modes of the active slip.
 In the code, we plot each irreducible mode.
 Here is a correspondence for the nomenclature

-* lσ=1s : stokeslet
+* *lσ = 1s* : stokeslet
-* lσ=2s : stresslet
+* *lσ = 2s* : stresslet
-* lσ=2a : rotlet
+* *lσ = 2a* : rotlet
-* lσ=3s : septlet
+* *lσ = 3s* : septlet
-* lσ=3a : vortlet
+* *lσ = 3a* : vortlet
-* lσ=3t : potDipole
+* *lσ = 3t* : potDipole
-* lσ=4a : spinlet
+* *lσ = 4a* : spinlet

+### Installation:
+```
+python setup.py install

+```
+The main dependencies are

+* Python 2.7
+* Numpy  1.11
+* Cython 0.24

+It is suggested to have the given versions of them respectively.

 ### Examples